 On the other hand, since it shoots heavier, larger diameter, and generally much better constructed bullets, the .308 Winchester has a clear advantage when hunting larger species like deer, caribou, elk, and most species of African plains game.
 It’s a little on the light side for moose and grizzly/brown bear, but it will work in a pinch with proper shot placement.

-Do you want a cartridge ideal for deer, elk, bear, or red stag hunting?
+Do you want a cartridge ideal for elk, bear, or deer hunting?
 Get a .308 Winchester since it’s by far the most powerful of the three.
 It’s an outstanding big game hunting cartridge and there are lots of great ammunition choices specifically designed for that sort of hunting.

 Are you looking for a cartridge to hunt predators and small game animals with?
 The .223 Remington is the better choice here because it has a flatter trajectory, ammunition is cheaper, and there are many types of .223 ammo specifically designed for predator and varmint hunting.